deepasree04/MentorvixAI/README.md

 # MentorVix AI – AI Career Guidance Web Application

 ## Project Overview
 MentorVix AI is a web-based career guidance application developed as a final-year BCA mini project.
-The platform helps students receive AI-powered career suggestions, resume feedback, and skill gap analysis to improve their job readiness.
+The platform helps students receive AI-powered career suggestions, learning roadmaps, and assignment feedback to improve their technical skills and career readiness.

+Users can interact with an AI assistant to explore different technology careers, access curated learning resources, and upload assignments for automated review and scoring.

-This project demonstrates practical knowledge of web development, version control, and application design.
+This project demonstrates practical knowledge of web development, API design, and version control using Git and GitHub.

 ## Key Features
 🔐 User Authentication